charles-marceau/reviewio/README.md

 $ reviewio labels django/django
 ```

-* To get the number of comments per user for a given repository
+* To get the number of review comments per user for a given repository

 ```
 $ reviewio comments [--state open|closed|all] django/django